 Address: 19 Sukhumvit Soi 18

-A young, hip crowd, chic and funky dining rooms, and live music make Indus feel more like a club than a restaurant.
+A young, hip crowd, chic, and funky dining rooms with live music make Indus feel more like a club than a restaurant.
 If you’re not in the mood to party, don’t be put off, as there are plenty of quiet places to dine in the large mid-century house-turned-restaurant.
 The menu has a little of everything, including some Thai and some Mediterranean dishes, but it’s the Kashmiri food that really shines.

 Address: 71 Sukhumvit Soi 26

 For nearly 40 years, Mrs. Balbir’s has been a Bangkok institution, and the restaurant is so well-respected that Mrs. Balbir even helped Thai Airways design Indian dishes to serve on their flights.
 Luckily you don’t have to fly from Bangkok to New Delhi to enjoy her cuisine!

 The newly upgraded restaurant has a large menu of vegetarian and non-vegetarian Punjabi dishes.
 If you’re interested in learning more about Little India, she also offers a semi-regular tour on the last Sunday of the month, ending with a meal at the restaurant.

 This all-vegetarian restaurant just off Sukhumvit Soi 11 has perhaps the best dosas in all of Thailand.
 The thin crepes made from lentil and rice batter are just the right balance of chewy and crispy.
 Their masala dosa, a dosa stuffed with seasoned potatoes and onions, is a menu favorite, but they also serve plenty of other dishes.